 Isolated seniors have become the new normal during the pandemic in order to ensure safety.
 Yet this isolation has come at a great cost, as research is confirming that socialization with others, and most notably senior socialization, is crucial to the wellness of both mind and body.

 The outcomes point clearly to the impact of friendship and social engagement for older adults.
 A study executed by Rush University Medical Center showed that someone who reported a high degree of senior socialization was nearly twice as likely to remain free of a disability involving activities of daily living than someone with a lower degree of social activity, and about 1.5 times as likely to remain free of disability involving instrumental activities of daily living or mobility.
 Very social seniors had a 70% reduction in their rate of cognitive decline when compared with unsocial seniors.

 Even so, being social is not instinctual to everybody, and for many, it turns out to be more challenging with age because one’s ability to get around can be greatly reduced.
-Here are several ways a home care agency such as Stay Home Care, the experts in elderly home care in Mt.
-Juliet and nearby areas, can help older adults stay social and protect their quality of life:
+Here are several ways a home care agency such as Stay Home Care, the experts in elderly home care in Brentwood and nearby areas, can help older adults stay social and protect their quality of life:

 - Encourage attendance at and serve as a personal escort to social outings such as club meetings, community events like fairs, holiday activities and parades, concerts, plays, and sports events, faith-based services and activities.

 - Share in playing interactive games with the senior such as board games, cards and Nintendo Wii.

 - Plan and arrange for visits with neighbors and friends.

 - Provide transportation to an adult day facility or a senior exercise class.

 - Provide companionship during family celebrations or vacations for optimum safety and comfort.